-(1) The exercise price is equal to the fair market value of our common stock, which is the closing price per share of our common stock as reported by the Nasdaq Global Select Market on the grant date.
+(2) The exercise price is equal to the fair market value of our common stock, which is the closing price per share of our common stock as reported by the Nasdaq Global Select Market on the grant date.

-(2) These amounts represent the aggregate grant date fair value for option awards and restricted stock unit awards granted to our named executive officers, computed in accordance with ASC 718.
-See Note 4 to our audited financial statements for the fiscal year ended December 31, 2018 included in our Annual Report on Form 10-K for details as to the assumptions used to calculate the fair value of the option awards.
-The grant date fair value of each time-based restricted stock unit award is measured based on the closing price of our common stock on the date of grant.
-See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K.
+(3) These amounts represent the aggregate grant date fair value for option awards, RSU awards and PRSU awards granted to our named executive officers, computed in accordance with ASC 718.
+See Note 6 to our audited financial statements for the year ended December 31, 2020 included in our Annual Report on Form 10-K for the year ended December 31, 2020 for details as to the assumptions used to calculate the fair value of the option awards.
+The grant date fair value of each time-based RSU award is measured based on the closing price of our common stock on the date of grant.